Energy Conservation at Notre Dame

 - Geothermal applications — Numerous sites have been installed across campus to support both new and existing campus buildings.
 These geothermal energy systems are located in the East Quad, the quad area south of McCourtney Hall and east of Hesburgh library, parking lots south of Notre Dame Stadium, and the Ricci Athletic Fields.

 - Hydro power — The University is currently working with the city of South Bend and state and federal agencies to permit and construct a hydroelectric facility on the St. Joseph River dam in downtown South Bend.
-The hope is to begin the project in 2016.
+Hydropower plants capture the energy of falling water to generate electricity.
+Underground transmission lines will transmit the electricity generated by the new facility to campus.
 It is expected to produce 7 percent of current campus electrical needs.

 - Heat recovery — Numerous projects are both underway and in the planning phases to recover and regenerate energy from existing energy sources, such as the power plant’s condenser water.